javekk/VIRTUAL-SYNCHRONY/README.md

 		}
 	}
 	else if (unstableMsg.viewId > this.viewID){
-		messageBuffer.save(unstableMsg); // it will deliver, when its view will be installed }
+		messageBuffer.save(unstableMsg); // it will be delivered, when its view will be installed }
 ```